A Lantern for Jack, the Hallow!

 We may resume: There wasn’t a difference between „Squash“ and „Pumpkin“ anymore, because everybody could name cucurbits by his own ideas.

-Merchants, seedsmen and growers were happy with that, but you, Jack-o, you became a second-class cucurbit.
+Merchants, seedsmen and growers were happy with that, but you, Jack O’Lantern, you became a second-class cucurbit.
 But your time will come…

 In the 7th chapter, I present an attempt of scientists to resolve the confusion that has only made matters worse